Lasers67/RecipeBot/README.md

 -	List dishes you can make with the ingredients you have.
 -	Lookup for alternate ingredients that you may use in case some ingredients are not available.
 -	Alert dishes according to a particular festival or occasion.

-## Technologies Used

-- NodeJS
-- Cheerio
-- DialogFlow
-- FB Messenger for Developers

 ## How to contribute?
 Clone the repo and feel free to send any Pull Requests that you feel to be contructive.